Koi-IT/Roomley/design/userStories.md

 ### Shopping list

-As a user I may want to collaborate with my roomate on creating a grocerylist for the meals we will make.
+As a user I may want to collaborate with my roommate on creating a grocery list for the meals we will make.

 ### Point System?